Internet Provider Data Caps Guide

 Does HughesNet have data caps?

-Yes—while HughesNet has no hard data limits, each of its plans has a distinct data cap.
+While HughesNet has no hard data limits, each package is based on a distinct data cap.
 Within your data allowance, your internet speeds can reach as high as 25 Mbps.
-But after you reach the data cap, your speeds will slow to 1 Mbps–3 Mbps.
+But after you reach the data cap, your speeds will slow to around 1 Mbps–3 Mbps.

 What happens if I exceed my HughesNet data allowance?

 HughesNet will throttle your speeds for the rest of the month if you exceed your data allowance.
-However, all plans come with an additional 50 GB of full-speed data you can use during 2 a.m.–8 a.m.
-Ready for an all-night bingeing session?
-You can also purchase “Data Tokens,” which will return you to 25 Mbps during normal hours.
+However, all plans come with an additional 50 GB of full-speed data you can use only during 2 a.m.–8 a.m., so your Netflix watching might have to wait for a late-night marathon.

 How do I track my HughesNet data usage?